Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 • Server-side encryption still allows the provider to access and analyze your messages

 Most mainstream providers implement encryption in ways that protect your emails from outside hackers but not from the provider itself.
 This distinction is critical—your messages may be “secure” from external threats while remaining completely accessible to the email service and its partners, advertisers, or anyone who legally requests access to their systems.
+This is why seeking secure email with E2EE is important.

-ProtonMail: Security with Swiss Privacy Protection
+ProtonMail: Secure Email with Swiss Privacy Protection

-ProtonMail's secure email interface
+ProtonMail's secure email interface - a popular Gmail alternative

 • Open-source applications allow independent security verification